The X-Family: Yi Neng Families

 This family has sworn to serve the Ye He Na La family for eternity.
 Centuries ago, a curse was put upon them, and if the seventh generation cannot find a way to lift the curse, then the following generations will never be able to receive their family's powers and will be forever controlled by the Ye He Na La family.
-This family has almost been fully eliminated, with Lan Ling Wang as the sole remaining descendant.
+This family has almost been eliminated, with Lan Ling Wang as the sole remaining descendant.